 The Company has funded its operations primarily with proceeds from the issuance of redeemable convertible preferred stock and common stock.
 The Company had cash, cash equivalents, and short-term investments of \$347.3 million as of September 30, 2021.
 In June 2021, the Company received gross proceeds of approximately \$345.5 million from PIPE Investors and the Business Combination offset by approximately \$18.2 million of transaction costs and underwriters' fees relating to the closing of the Business Combination.
 As of the date on which these condensed consolidated financial statements were available to be issued, the Company believes that its cash, cash equivalents, and short-term investments will be sufficient to fund its operations for the next twelve months following the issuance of the condensed consolidated financial statements.
 The Company's assessment of the period of time through which its financial resources will be adequate to support its operations is a forward-looking statement and involves risks and uncertainties.
 The Company's actual results could vary as a result of, and its near and long-term future capital requirements will depend on many factors, including its growth rate and the timing and extent of spending to support its research and development efforts.
-The Company has based its estimates on assumptions that may prove to be wrong, and it could use its available capital resources sooner than it currently expects.
 The Company may be required to seek additional equity or debt financing.
 Future liquidity and cash requirements will depend on numerous factors.
 In the event that additional financing is required from outside sources, the Company may not be able to raise in on acceptable terms or at all.
 If the Company is unable to raise additional capital when desired, or if it cannot expand its operations or otherwise capitalize on its business opportunities because it lacks sufficient capital, its business, operating results, and financial condition would be adversely affected.